eremus123/clickshoot/README.md

 # <clickshoot>

-A 'duck-hunt' inspired shooting game implemented in Javascript and HTML5 (DOM instead of canvas).
+An innocent Japanese village in olden Kyoto is under attack by the neighboring Ninjas!
+Will you be the chosen samurai and step up to embrace your destiny?
+This 'duck-hunt' inspired shooting game gets you in on the action by trying to defeat as many ninjas as you can within 30 seconds!
+Click them all and save Kyoto!
+Implemented in Javascript and HTML5 (DOM instead of canvas).

 # Screenshot